 Is it possible to feel nostalgic for IVF?
 Wonder medicine and an absolute assault on the woman’s body, sense and sensibility with the added emotional gut punch that this process could be game over at any point?
 I had some of the best and worst times of my life in our hospital’s Assisted Conception Unit.
 The consultants, embryologists, nurses, counsellors, porters were among the finest people I have ever met.
 Their care was exceptional.
 How they handled hundreds of emotionally and hormonally charged women with the kindness, dexterity and toughness – yes, these ladies were not afraid of the tough conversations – it was clear their job was an absolute vocation.
 At times we wondered if they even went home.

-Claire* gently persuaded me that at 35, it was time I got on with it if I wanted to become a mum.
-Phoebe*, our consultant, was one of the unit’s stars, overseeing our care, speaking to me above and beyond and carrying out several of my embryo transfers.
+Rosemary gently persuaded me that at 35, it was time I got on with it if I wanted to become a mum.
+Julia, our consultant, was one of the unit’s stars, overseeing our care, speaking to me above and beyond and carrying out several of my embryo transfers.
 She was our good luck talisman.
 “You will have a baby”, she told me, and I hope she will still be proven right.
-I had an all-female team for my egg collection, overseen by Phoebe, including an anaesthetist who asked what my favourite alcoholic drink was before putting me under.
+I had an all-female team for my egg collection, overseen by Julia, including an anesthetist who asked what my favourite alcoholic drink was before putting me under.
 My husband wondered why I was returned to the ward, practically shouting “champagne”.
 I did my pregnancy test in the disabled toilet a day early, having gone in because I had suddenly and very uncomfortably re-bloated.
-Sarah* scanned me before and after my embryo transfer and was the first person to show us our baby’s beating heart.
-Joanne*, the unit’s counsellor, sat with me throughout some of my darkest moments in the years and repeated failed embryo transfers afterwards.
+Rachel scanned me before and after my embryo transfer and was the first person to show us our baby’s beating heart.
+Caroline, the unit’s counsellor, sat with me throughout some of my darkest moments in the years and repeated failed embryo transfers afterwards.

 Their work, care and dedication ultimately gave me one of the greatest gifts of my life: our baby.
 Even though he isn’t here with us today, I still celebrate this.
 I want to celebrate it, that for three utterly wonderful months I was his mother.
 We met him four times.
 An embryo embedded into my womb to the primeval sounds of music that sounded like it could have been from the Lion King – most surreal when having a long rod with aforementioned baby put up you.
 The second time, at six weeks five days when I rushed to the hospital early on Saturday, convinced something was wrong.
 Again, at nine and a half weeks, when his little pulsing heartbeat made him look like ET.
 And finally, in a new hospital, just after I had been booked in at twelve weeks.